abb128/april-asr/april-docs/src/python.md

 This works only if the wav file is PCM16 and sampled in the correct sample rate.
 When you attempt to load an mp3, non-PCM16/non-16kHz wav file, or any other audio file in this way, you will likely get gibberish or no results.

-To load more arbitrary audio files, you can use a Python library that handles audio loading:
+To load more arbitrary audio files, you can use a Python library that handles audio loading (make sure librosa is installed: `pip install librosa`):

 ```py
 import librosa